Skip to main content

 print(f"Exception : {str(e)}")

-for more details, refer to the Reconcile Notebook documentation.
+For more details, refer to the Reconcile Notebook documentation.